 Home is the place where you should feel most at ease.
 Your HVAC system plays a huge role in the comfort of your home.
-Your HVAC system is responsible for heating, cooling and ventilation.
-Businesses, warehouses and other structures also require a central heat and air system for temperature consistency.
+Your HVAC system is responsible for heating, cooling, and ventilation.
+Businesses, warehouses, and other structures also require central heat and air systems for temperature consistency.
 A properly working system greatly impacts things like productivity, safety, energy costs – and of course, comfort!
 Nobody knows this better than residents of the Tampa Bay area.

 Signing up for a preventative maintenance program may seem unnecessary, but it is crucial to ensure that the system is functioning properly.
 Even the most well-maintained equipment needs repairs from time to time.
 Particularly, if you experience any of the following signs:

 Unpleasant odors or the occurrence of poor indoor air quality can point to unforeseen issues.
 This is one of the most noticeable signs that your HVAC system may need repair.
-Odor-causing problems not only affect the home, but also your health.
+Odor-causing problems not only affect the home but also your health.
 Mold and mildew can form in ducts and vents, wreaking havoc on those sensitive to allergens.
 Serious mold infestations are dangerous and should be handled properly.
-It is imperative that your system be checked by a professional as soon as you notice any odd smells coming from your vents.
+Your system must be checked by a professional as soon as you notice any odd smells coming from your vents.